 Sabrina is an actress, singer, dancer and was one of the members of the Disney Channel musical group Cheetah Girls.
-(She played the character Dorinda.)
-Sabrina has performed on ABC's Dancing with the Stars and also has her own dance/fitness video for girls titled BYOU.
+Sabrina has performed on ABC's Dancing with the Stars and has her own dance/fitness video for girls titled BYOU.

-Broadway producer and director of hit plays.
-Some of the shows she worked on include: Brigadoon, Porgy and Bess, The Rose Tattoo, Yentl and Paint Your Wagon.
+Broadway producer and director whose credits include hit productions including Brigadoon, Porgy and Bess, The Rose Tattoo, Yentl and Paint Your Wagon.
 Founder of Group Theater and Actor's Studio.

 Her television roles included Joanna Loudon in CBS's Newhart (1982-1990) and Amanda Howard Peters on NBC's Days of Our Lives soap opera (1974-1979).
 She won the America's Junior Miss title in 1961.

 Emmy Award-winning journalist; Former Co-anchor of the syndicated television series Hard Copy.
-Since 2009, she has worked as a reporter on Extra.
+Since 2003, she has worked as a reporter on Extra.
 She now trains celebrities for interviews at Media Training Company.

 Sculptor, painter, author and botanist.
 Exhibited sculpture in shows at the Los Angeles Museum (1935), The Art Institute of Chicago (1936) and New York World's Fair (1939).